akka/akka-persistence-cassandra/README.md

 It is very important that you test this migration in a pre-production environment as once you drop the materialized view and tag columns you can not roll back.

-Migration requires some downtime but the new mechanism removes the restriction of only 3 tags and improves performance, scalability and reliability of eventsByTag queries.
+Most of the migration can be done while the old version of your application is running.
+The remaining steps happen automatically when a persistent actor is recovered which may slow down actor recovery but only by a small amount if you follow the offline steps.

-`EventsByTagMigration` provides a set of tools to assist in the migration.
+The `EventsByTagMigration` class provides a set of tools to assist in the migration.

 The first two are schema changes that should be performed once and can be done while your application is running with the old version of this plugin:
 * `createTables` creates the two new tables required
 * `addTagsColumn` adds a `set<text>` column to the `messages` table

-Next is the data migration into a new table that.
+Next is the data migration into a new table that stores events indexed by tag.
 This will be a slow process as it needs to scan over all existing events.
 It can be run while your application is running but beware that it will produce a lot of writes to your C* cluster so should be done during a quiet period.

 * `migrateToTagViews` scans over all your persistence ids and writes the tagged events to the `tag_views` table.
 At the same time it keeps track of its progress in the `tag_write_progress` table so if this were to fail due to say a C* issue you can resume